angelolimeta/Gut-microbiome-immunotherapy/README.md

 | Routy et al.          |          ? |              ? |   100 | Thermofisher Ion Proton | ENA      | PRJEB22863 |
 | Frankel et al.        |         24 |              9 |    33 |   Illumina HiSeq 2000   | SRA      |PRJNA397906 |

+Only WGS samples taken prior to immune checkpoint inhibition are used.
+For example, the Routy et al. data set included several WGS samples from the same patient at different timepoints during treatment (*T0*,*T1*,*T2*).
+However, only the *T0* samples are used.

 ### Response Criteria

 Treatment response is evaluated through the **Response Evaluation Criteria in Solid Tumors 1.1 (RECIST 1.1)**.
 Patients with **complete** or **partial** response, according to RECIST 1.1 criteria, are classified as responders; whereas patients with **stable** or **progressive** disease are classified as non-responders.